arashiwalker/Cupcake/README.md

 ## Overview

-* Messing with HTML and javascript to make a simple cupcake store website.
+* HTML and javascript to make a simple cupcake store website.

-## functions/features

-* This application is a personal https://old.reddit.com/r/webdev scraper app, that allows you to grab articles published on the front page

 ## Support and contact details